-- thread_pool.write.queue_size (available for Elasticsearch V6.X and V7.X)
+- thread_pool.write.queue_size (available for Elasticsearch V6.X and V7.X clusters)

 - Configure a custom SQL plug-in

-By default, Elasticsearch uses the built-in SQL plug-in provided by X-Pack.
-To upload a custom SQL plug-in, set xpack.sql.enabled to false.
+By default, Elasticsearch clusters use the built-in SQL plug-in provided by X-Pack.
+If you want to upload a custom SQL plug-in to your Elasticsearch cluster, set xpack.sql.enabled to false.

-- Before you configure the YML file, you must make sure that the cluster is in a normal state.
+- Before you configure the YML file of your Elasticsearch cluster, you must make sure that the cluster is in a normal state.
 After you configure the YML file, the system restarts the cluster.
 The time required for the restart depends on the size, data volume, and load of the cluster.
 We recommend that you configure the YML file during off-peak hours.